securitb/securit/README.md

 # securit

-'core-form' is the branch deployed publicly, use that only.
+'core-form' is the branch deployed publicly.